upcast-talent-inc/swagger_engine/README.md

 ### Json files

-Set the path of your json files in a initializer:
+Set the path of your json files in a initializer, you can specify relative paths if your json files are dynamically served:

 ```
 #config/initializers/swagger_engine.rb

 SwaggerEngine.configure do |config|
   config.json_files = {
+    default: "api/swagger.json",
     v1:      "lib/swagger/swagger_v1.json",
     v2:      "lib/swagger/swagger_v2.json"
   }
 end
 ```